Metaburn/doocrate/README.md

 Click that link to create the indexing for it

 ## Labels Colors
+Create a collection named
+`labels`
 In order to create labels colors you need to create a collection called 'labels' with documents like so:
-Id - The actual tag name - for example - "art", Then inside have a field "name" with value "art" and another field "colorInHex" with color value.
+Set for `Document Id` - The actual tag name - for example - "art" Then inside have a field "name" with value "art" and another field "colorInHex" with color value.
 For example "EB1478" - This will color all label of type "art" with color "EB1478"

 ## Backup